 PSYC 350 Special Topics in Psychology 3 sem. hrs.

 In-depth examination of current topics.
 Content varies year to year; may be taken more than once.
 Examples: health psychology, psychology of aging, crisis intervention, group process, sexual abuse and treatment, children in mental health treatment.
 Offered on an as-needed basis.

 PSYC 350-1 ST: Forensic Psychology 3 sem. hrs.

 The course explores an overview of forensic psychology and the role of the psychologist with the courts.
 Topics will include forensic evaluation, not guilty by reason of insanity, amenability to treatment, and treatment in lieu of jail.
-Next offered: Spring 2018 and Fall 2019.
+Next offered Fall 2019.